Release Date: November 16, 2016

 Including a Manual Intervention task in an environment enables you to temporarily halt a deployment, perform manual steps, and then resume further automated steps.

-You can also reject the deployment and prevent further steps from executing after a manual intervention.
+You can also reject the deployment and prevent further steps from executing after a manual intervention (Figure 57).

-The Azure SQL Database Deployment task has been enhanced to run SQL scripts against an Azure SQL Database.
+The Azure SQL Database Deployment (Figure 58) task has been enhanced to run SQL scripts against an Azure SQL Database.
 The scripts can be provided as a file, or inline within the task.

 Pin a release definition to the dashboard - an easy way to make a summary of releases for that definition visible to all your team.